SarahBednarsh/dotNet5782_9845_9065/README.md

 - Change to FirstOrDefault where we used enumerator
 - Change adding to yield return
 - In the end we need to make sure everything in ibl is used in main and that the rest is private
-- Liorah: Implement AttributeAParcel and implement CreateDrone if you need it
+- Liorah: Implement AttributeAParcel and implement CreateDrone if you need it --------------------- done :)

 May the odds be ever in our favor :)